I’m Sophie, a Scottish YA author.

 Set against the backdrop of the frenzied Edinburgh festival, Out of the Blue tackles questions of grief and guilt and fear over who we really are.
 But it’s also about love and acceptance and finding your place in this world as angels drop out of another.

 ☆ A strong infusion of magic and wonder distinguish this debut novel. - Kirkus, Starred Review

 This artful, thought-provoking novel is perfect for philosophical teens. - Booklist

 Jaya is a vividly sketched, relatable character whose brave decisions encourage readers to embrace life and be true to themselves. - Publishers Weekly

-OUT OF THE BLUE is published by Macmillan Children's Books in the UK, and will be published on 15 May 2018 by Roaring Brook Press in the US.
+OUT OF THE BLUE is published by Macmillan Children's Books in the UK and Roaring Brook Press in the US.
 Also due to be published in France in July 2019, and in China and Bulgaria (dates TBC).